Aaron-Bopp/TIM/40_Evergreens/Your anxiety knows your insecurities better than you do.md

 ##### Cause:: material insecurity

-Material insecurity can create this sensation: [[Insecure material conditions increase cognitive load and reduces outcomes]].
+Material insecurity can create this sensation: [[Insecure material conditions increase cognitive load and reduce outcomes]].
 In recent years this has taken the form of [[existential dread]] as [[climate change]] looms and billionaires grow ever richer, people fathom the peril we are in.
 This leads to increasing levels of [[anxiety]] and [[depression]] as people try to grapple with this uncurable anxiety: [[What is the cognitive effect of living in an unjust world|What is the cognitive effect of living in a unjust world?]]

 ##### Cause:: mental illness